In which career can you have the biggest positive impact on the world?

 Later, we list some narrower “priority paths” that cover the very highest-impact options we know.

-Many of the top problem areas we focus on are mainly constrained by a need for additional research, and we’ve argued research seems like a high-impact path in general.
+Many of the top problem areas we focus on are mainly constrained by a need for additional research, and we’ve argued that research seems like a high-impact path in general.

 Government is often the most important force in addressing pressing global problems, and there are many positions that seem to offer a good network and a great deal of influence relative to how competitive they are.